numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 MATLAB® and NumPy/SciPy have a lot in common.
 But there are many differences.
-NumPy and SciPy were created to do numerical and scientific computing in the most natural way with Python, not to be MATLAB® clones.
+NumPy and SciPy were created to do numerical and scientific computing in the most natural way with Python, not to be MATLAB clones.
-This page is intended to be a place to collect wisdom about the differences, mostly for the purpose of helping proficient MATLAB® users become proficient NumPy and SciPy users.
+This page is intended to be a place to collect wisdom about the differences, mostly for the purpose of helping proficient MATLAB users become proficient NumPy and SciPy users.

 .. raw:: html